actuallymentor/simple-lamp-with-fpm-ssl/README.md

-# LAPM ( Linux, Apache, MariaDB, PHP7 ) setup script
+# LAMP ( Linux, Apache, MariaDB, PHP7 ) setup script

 This is a setup script I'm using to set up a basic webserver that will run a sendy.co installation.